LakshnyaAdhikari/e-waste-blockchain/README.md

-# E-Waste Digital Passport & Supply Chain Tracker
+# E-Waste Digital Tracking System

-This project provides a solution for sustainable e-waste management by implementing a **blockchain-based digital passport system**.
-It tracks the lifecycle of electronic devices from production to recycling, ensuring transparency and operational efficiency.
+This project provides a practical solution for sustainable e-waste management by implementing a **blockchain-based digital passport system**.

+##  Purpose

+Tracks the full lifecycle of electronic devices from production to recycling in a tamper-proof and transparent way, solving key issues in e-waste management:
+- Lack of transparency in tracking device journeys.
+- No reliable proof of processing history.
+- Trust issues in resale or recycling markets.

-## 🚀 Features
+##  Features

-- Immutable Blockchain to record every device lookup action.
-- Simple frontend to query devices by their unique ID.
-- Backend API built with Node.js and Express.
-- Hardcoded sample devices for demonstration purposes.
+- **Tamper-Proof Records**: Every device view or interaction is logged immutably on a simple blockchain.
+- **Transparent Tracking**: Lifecycle visibility from waste collection → segregation → syngas processing.
+- **Trust & Accountability**: Proof of purity levels and processing history builds trust.
+- **Lightweight Prototype**: No complex mining or heavy wallets.
+Simple permissioned blockchain for fast, energy-efficient operation.

-## ⚡️ Setup Instructions
+##  Setup Instructions

-1. Install dependencies:
+1. Install backend dependencies:
     ```bash
     npm install
     ```